Peng-Rao/ACA_notes/main.typ

 Use *ReOrder Buffer numbers* instead of reservation station numbers as pointers to pass data between dependent instructions.
 Reservation Stations now are used only to buffer instructions and operands to FUs (to reduce structural hazards).

+=== Speculative Tomasulo
+==== Issue
+Get instruction from instr. queue, if there are one RS entry free and one ROB entry free, then instr.
+Issued:

+If its operands available in RF or in ROB, they are sent to RS; Number of ROB entry allocated for result is sent to RSs (to tag the result when it will be placed on the CDB). *If RS full or/and ROB full: instruction stalls.*

+==== Execution started
+Start and execute on operands (EX).
+When both operands are ready in the RS (RAW solved), start to execute.
+If one or more operands are not yet ready, check for RAW solved by monitoring CDB for result.
+For a *store*, only base register needs to be available (at this point, only effective address is computed)

+==== Execution completed & Write result in ROB
+Write result on Common Data Bus to all awaiting FUs & to ROB value field; mark RS as available.
+For a store: the value to be stored is written in the ROB value field; otherwise monitor CDB until value is broadcast.

+==== Commit
+Update RF or memory with ROB result.
+When instr. at the head of ROB & result ready, update RF with result (or store to memory) and remove instruction from ROB entry.
+Mispredicted branch flushes ROB entries (sometimes called "graduation")

+There are three different possible sequences:
++ *Normal commit*: instruction reaches the head of the ROB, result is present in the buffer.
+Result is stored in the Register File, instruction is removed from ROB;
++ *Store commit*: as above, but result is stored in memory rather than in the RF;
++ Instruction is a mispredicted branch, speculation was wrong, ROB is flushed (“graduation”) and execution restarts at correct successor of the branch.

 #pagebreak()

 = Very Long Instruction Word (VLIW)